 Home Reports

-From 1st December 2008, houses coming on to the market, can only be advertised for sale, if they include a Home Report.
-This is a pack of three documents: a Single Survey, an Energy Report and a Property Questionnaire.
-The Home Report will be made available on request to prospective buyers of the home.
+Since 1st December 2008, houses coming to the market (subject to certain very limited exceptions) may only be advertised for sale if a Home Report is available.
+A Home Report consists of a pack of three documents: a Single Survey, an Energy Report and a Property Questionnaire.
+The Home Report is to be made available on request to prospective buyers of that home.

-The Single Survey contains an assessment by a surveyor of the condition of the home, a valuation and an accessibility audit for people with particular needs.
+The Single Survey contains an assessment by a surveyor of the condition of the home, provides a valuation and gives an accessibility audit for people with particular needs.

 The Energy Report contains an assessment by a surveyor of the energy efficiency of the home and its environmental impact.
 It also recommends ways to improve its energy efficiency.

-The Single Survey gives sellers detailed information about the condition and value of a home before it is marketed for sale.
-It also gives buyers better information about the condition and value of a home before they make an offer to purchase.
+The Single Survey is carried out by a Chartered Surveyor and provides sellers with detailed information about the condition and market valuation of a home prior to it being marketed for sale.
+It also provides buyers with better information about the condition and value of a home to enable them to consider whether or not they wish to make an offer for any particular property.

-The Single Survey includes an accessibility audit that will make Scotland the first country to require that the accessible features of every home for sale are highlighted to potential buyers.
-This information will benefit parents with young children and older people, as well as disabled people.
+The Single Survey includes an accessibility audit that makes Scotland the first country to provide details of the accessibility features of every home to potential buyers.
+This information can benefit parents with young children and older people, as well as disabled people.

 Energy Report